-In July, fans pour into town for the four-day-long Roskilde Festival, which vies with Glastonbury for the title of Europe’s biggest rock festival.
-Anyone who’s anyone on the international scene has played here – past crowds have grunged out to Nirvana, headbanged before Metallica and danced like idiots to Arctic Monkeys.
+In July, fans pour into town for the four-day Roskilde Festival, which vies with Glastonbury for the title of Europe’s biggest rock festival.
+Anyone who’s anyone on the international scene has played here – past crowds have grunged out to Nirvana, head-banged before Metallica and busted some moves to the Arctic Monkeys.

-If you aren’t a festival fan, pity the poor fools for their warm beer and toilet queues, and relish the town instead.
-Roskilde is justly famous for its superb Viking Ship Museum and striking cathedral, the burial site of Danish royalty.
-It’s also hilly for Denmark – there’s a fascinating novelty in walking down to the harbour, then back up to the centre again.
+If you’re not a festival fan, pity the poor fools for their warm beer and toilet queues, and relish the town instead.
+Roskilde is justly famous for its superb Viking Ship Museum and iconic cathedral, the burial site of Danish royalty.

-Roskilde is a popular day trip from Copenhagen, only 30km away.
+These days, Roskilde is a popular day trip from Copenhagen, a mere 30km away.